Magical realism in children’s literature: what is it?

 In describing the extraordinary as ordinary, writers of magical realism elevate ordinary to the extraordinary.
 These novels put the fantastic back into the world where it’s been all along, hiding in the mundane, waiting to be recognized.

 These books aren’t just for children, of course.
 We can all use a splash of magic in our lives.

-David J. Naiman writes magical realism for children under his own name and humorous medical fiction for adults under his pen name, David Z Hirsch.
+David J. Naiman writes magical realism for children under his own name and humorous medical fiction for adults under his pen name, David Z Hirsch, MD.
 He lives in Maryland with his wife and two sons.